Soyou: 2010–2017: Original soundtracks, collaborations and Sistar disbandment

-2017–present: Solo debut
+2017–2023: Solo debut

 After Sistar disbanded in June 2017, Soyou debuted her solo career under Starship Entertainment.
 She was featured on K.Will's fourth album Part.1 Nonfiction, for the B-side track titled "Let Me Hear You Say", released on September 26.
 She released a collaboration track titled "Monitor Girl" with Geeks' Louie on October 26, it was their second collaboration since "Officially Missing You, Too" in 2012.
 On November 16, Soyou released "I Still" with Sung Si-kyung as pre-release track for her upcoming solo album.
 On November 28, Soyou was confirmed to become an MC for a new beauty program of JTBC titled SoyouXHani's Beauty View, which began airing on December 28.
 On December 13, Soyou released the first part of her solo album titled Re:Born with the single "The Night" featuring rapper duo Geeks and produced by Primary.

 A year and nine months after her last release, Soyou released "Gotta Go" on June 28, 2020.
 The song is a reggaeton, dance hall style song and was accompanied by a music video, released through Starship Entertainment's YouTube channel.

 After eight months, Starship Entertainment announced that Soyou is gearing up for her next comeback on March 11, 2021.
 Soyou's new single "Good Night My Love" was reportedly written by Lee Hyori and composed by Babylon.

 On September 8, Soyou decided not to renew her contract with Starship Entertainment.
 Later on September 29, Soyou signed with BPM Entertainment.

-On March 1, 2022, BPM Entertainment announced Soyou will hold her first solo concert 'THE LIVE: NIGHT' on April 2 and 3.
-On April 27, 2022, Soyou released her third EP, Day & Night, with the lead single "Business", featuring Be'O.
+On March 1, 2022, BPM Entertainment announced Soyou would hold her first solo concert 'THE LIVE: NIGHT' on April 2 and 3.
+On April 27, Soyou released her third EP Day & Night, with the lead single "Business", featuring Be'O.

+2024–present: Business venture

+On July 31, Soyou established the corporation 'So & You', wherein she was able to launch in November the whiskey-based 'So Whiskey Highball' and the high-alcohol-based 'So Goryangju Highball' in cans.

+Other ventures

+Ambassadorship

+In July 2014, Soyou became the promotional ambassador for the JTBC Seoul Marathon event, attended by 20,000 participants.
+Chosen by the event coordinator, Soyou's passion for running and commitment to self-care through exercise resonated with the event's theme, "Run As I Am."

+In September 2018, Soyou became the public relations ambassador for the Seoul branch of the Korean Red Cross, appointed by its Chairman.
+She has been supporting the Seoul branch since 2015, aiding underprivileged groups like undernourished children, child-headed households, elderly individuals living alone, and multicultural families.